R4F405/mi-bolsillo-app/README.md

 -   **Automated Background Processing**: A `WorkManager` background job reliably checks for and creates recurring transactions, even when the app is not running.
 -   **Quick Transaction Entry**: Log new income and expenses with a flexible and easy-to-use interface.
 -   **Comprehensive History**: View a complete history of all your transactions, with options to edit or delete any entry.
+-   **Intuitive Monthly Budgets**: Take control of your spending by setting monthly budgets for various expense categories.
+Easily visualize your budget progress in real-time, helping you stay on track and avoid overspending.
 -   **Customizable Categories**: Organize your finances with customizable categories, each with a distinctive color for easy identification.
 -   **Secure Local Storage**: All financial data is stored locally and securely on your device using the Room persistence library.
 -   **Modern UI**: A clean and modern user interface built entirely with Jetpack Compose and Material Design 3.